kevinfiol/its-drm-free/README.md

 ![screenshot](https://raw.githubusercontent.com/kevinfiol/its-drm-free/master/dist/screencap.png)

 A Userscript to help you find DRM-free versions of games you find on Steam.
-Provides data on latest prices from DRM-free Storefronts while browing the Steam Storefront or Steam Wishlists.
+Provides data on latest prices from DRM-free Storefronts while browsing the Steam Storefront or Steam Wishlists.

 Currently, the only storefronts that are checked for DRM-Free versions are: